Dr Yolande Lucire

 2004 Australian Academy of Forensic Sciences, May 19.
 SSRIs: Do they cause suicide?
 The science: Daubert admissible

-.
+evidence.
 Also presented at International conference of Medical Law, Sydney, 2004.

 2003 RANZCP Forensic Section Conference, October, Geelong, VIC.
 The use of textual analysis in differentiating true from

-, and Forensic issues. risk benefit analysis and potential for litigation in Australia.
+fabricated sex abuse allegations, and Forensic issues. risk benefit analysis and potential for litigation in Australia.
 Duty to

+warn?
 (PowerPoint presentation).

 2002 The Australian & New Zealand Association of Psychiatry Conference (ANZAPPL), Darwin, Australia, July.
 Confabulation:

-Forensic issues
+Forensic issues.

 2001 Royal Australian and New Zealand College of Psychiatrists Conference (RANZCP), Forensic Section, Health status and

-predicament in claimants for RSI 1986-1992
+predicament in claimants for RSI 1986-1992.

 2001 Royal Australian and New Zealand College of Psychiatrists Conference (RANZCP), Forensic Section.
 Politicising medicine

-and medicalizing industrial relations
+and medicalizing industrial relations.

 2001 Royal Australian and New Zealand College of Psychiatrists Conference (RANZCP), Brisbane, QLD, June.
 Towards a

-taxonomy of confabulation
+taxonomy of confabulation.

 2000 Garran and Baxter Conference on Psychological Injury.
 The politicization of medicine and the medicalization of industrial